mantidproject/documents/Design/ThirdpartyDependencies.md

 Other solutions not considered:

 * Flatpak/Snap - would only work for Linux and still be a large effort.
-* Singularity/Docker - would only work for Linux.
+* Singularity/Docker - unsure about desktop applications & would not work for macOS.

 ### Conan